dapr/dapr/README.md

 * Lightweight (58MB binary, 4MB physical memory)
 * Runs as a sidecar - removes the need for special SDKs or libraries
 * Dedicated CLI - developer friendly experience with easy debugging
-* Clients for Java, Dotnet, Go, Javascript and Python
+* Clients for Java, .NET Core, Go, Javascript, Python, Rust and C++

 ## Get Started using Dapr